alimnaqvi/alimnaqvi/README.md

 I'm a software developer with a background in business analysis and project management.
 After 4+ years in the business world, I pivoted to tech and honed my software engineering skills at the [42 Network](https://www.42network.org/) along with avid self-learning.

-Currently, the programming languages I am most familiar with are **C** and **C++**, with a deep dive into systems programming, memory management, and concurrency.
+Currently, the programming languages I am most familiar with are **C** and **C++**, with a deep dive into systems programming, resource management, and concurrency.
 However, I am language-agnostic and eager to pick up new languages, frameworks, and tools as the need arises.
 Other than C and C++, I have done projects using Python as well as web technologies such as JavaScript, TypeScript, HTML, CSS, Tailwind, and Astro.

 Check out my personal website and blog: [alimnaqvi.com](https://www.alimnaqvi.com)